TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

-However, in the deep network $\mathcal{M}$, the latent features of image always follow a complex and unknown distribution \cite{gou2017mom,dan2023homda}, it is difficult to directly calculate the information entropy of latent features $E(\Omega_{z})$.
-Fortunately, the Maximum Entropy Principle \cite{cover1999elements,jaynes1957information,kullback1997information,sun2022mae} has proved that the entropy of a distribution is upper bounded by a Gaussian distribution with the same mean and variance, as shown in Theorem 1.
+However, in the deep network $\mathcal{M}$, the latent features of the images always follow a complex and unknown distribution, so it is difficult to directly calculate the information entropy of latent features $E(\Omega_{z})$.
+Fortunately, the Maximum Entropy Principle~\cite{cover1999elements} has proved that the entropy of a distribution is upper bounded by a Gaussian distribution with the same mean and variance, as shown in Theorem 1.

 \begin{theorem} For any continuous distribution $\mathbb{D}(a)$ of mean $\mu$ and variance $\sigma^{2}$, its differential entropy is maximized when $\mathbb{D}(a)$ is a Gaussian distribution $\mathcal{N}(\mu,\sigma^{2})$. \end{theorem}